 Your employer punishes you over what you post on social media

 It can be tempting to use social media as a way to expose your bad employer’s unethical behavior.
-However, if you want to sue your employer and get real compensation for your suffering, you should speak to a lawyer rather than Twitter.
+But if you want any real compensation for your suffering, you should speak to a lawyer rather than Twitter.

 You were fired or punished for something illegal